torproject/torspec/proposals/339-udp-over-tor.md

 Tor currently only supports delivering two kinds of traffic to the
 internet: TCP data streams, and a certain limited subset of DNS requests.
-This proposal describes a plan to extend the Tor protocol so that exit relays can also relay UDP traffic to the network?.
+This proposal describes a plan to extend the Tor protocol so that exit relays can also relay UDP traffic to the network.

 Why would we want to do this?
 There are important protocols that use UDP, and in order to support users that rely on these protocols, we'll